Though we understand that textbook prices are especially high, the library is unable to borrow required class textbooks via Interlibrary Loan (ILL).

 - Loaned books usually take one-two weeks to arrive, so you would already be far behind in your class work and reading by the time they arrive.

 - Few libraries purchase textbooks and, if they do, they put them on reserve for student's to check out for a set amount of time.

 - Even fewer libraries have the newest editions that are required for classes.

 - Interlibrary Loans are subject to immediate recall by the lending library.
 So you might only have it for a week before the lending library requests it be returned.
 Should you not return the ILL book upon recall, your ILL privileges will be blocked and you will incur fines and fees.

-- Though interlibrary loans do not cost you anything, the cost to the library begins at $25 per request.
+- Though interlibrary loans do not cost you anything, there is a cost to the library for borrowing and shipping.
 The library does not have the funding to request hundreds of student textbooks.

 Location: Howe Library, Room 313